wso2/docs-ei/en/streaming-integrator/docs/setup/production-checklist.md

 # Production Checklist

-Once you download and install WSO2 Streaming Integrator, you may need to update the its default configurations based on your requirements.
+Once you download and install WSO2 Streaming Integrator, you may need to update its default configurations based on your requirements.

 The changes that you need to make include the following: